BigPolarBear1/factorization/README.md

 UPDATE: I started integrating NFS into my PoC now.
 As part of that I also had a look at Kleinjung's polynomial selection method.
 And actually, I see the correlation with my own work.
 The step where we choose two polynomials whose resultant is N, that's basically our quadratic and zx+y.
 That's actually really great to have that correlation there.
 So I can very quickly produce polynomial pairs of the second degree to plug into NFS where we use the 2 polynomial variant.
 So next I will finish this code.. just use my code as a way to generate polynomial pairs.. after that I'll begin doing some analysis to see if I can use my work to improve the NFS algorithm.
 If not, no big deal...
 I'll gain an indepth understanding of NFS, now that I can relate it with my own findings, and in either case, that brings me a step closer to a breakthrough.
 I remember when I started, many people laughed at me.
 Especially people who had the privilege of higher education.
 But none of those people have what I have, and thats why I'm going to succeed.

+It also funny my shithead stalkers have gone quiet.
+Guess my work isnt so funny now huh?
+Fucking shitheads.
+Infosec is literally mostly just stalkers and trolls.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>